t-crest/patmos-llvm/README.txt

 - patmos-clang as tools/clang for the C frontend
 - patmos-newlib and patmos-compiler-rt into separate directories, for libc and runtime libraries
-- patmos-gold for the linker
+- patmos-gold for the linker; clang looks for patmos-gold in the PATH and the clang install directory.
+To specify the linker executable to use for clang, set the PATMOS_GOLD environment variable to the linker filename.

 See the README files in the various repositories for information on how to build them.